mrluanma/tornado_circus_heroku/README.md

 tornado_circus_heroku
 =====================

-Manage a bunch of Tornado app processes on one Heroku dyno with[Circus](http://circus.readthedocs.org/).
+Manage a bunch of Tornado app processes on one Heroku dyno with [Circus](http://circus.readthedocs.org/).

 Just click the button
 ---------------------